by Peter Ditzel

 8) “Blessed are they which are persecuted for righteousness’ sake: for theirs is the kingdom of heaven.”
 The key phrase here is “for righteousness’ sake.”
 Everyone has suffered at one time or another for sins, mistakes, foolish words, wrong-headedness, and so on.
 Many have also suffered for their own self-righteousness, including wrong religious convictions.
 Many martyrs have died for the world’s religions.
 But they are not blessed because they were not persecuted for righteousness’ sake.
 They died for a false cause.

 It is also true that people do not persecute you for doing those things most readily associated with popular Christianity.
 Who do you know of who has been persecuted for doing good works, giving to the poor, establishing hospitals, or devoting one’s life to the poor and sick in far-flung corners of the world?
 I can think of no one.
-These people are the darlings of the world.
-So are people who preach to large football stadium crowds of listeners, telling them they can choose their own salvation by deciding to give their hearts to the Lord (please tell me, by the way, why the Lord should want your filthy, sinful heart?).
-But Jesus tells us, “Woe unto you, when all men shall speak well of you! for so did their fathers to the false prophets.”
+Of course, we should be doing good works.
+But Christians are also supposed to speak the truth.
+Pull no punches in preaching the truth from the Bible and see how quickly you become unpopular.

 9) “Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.”
 I will tell you how to guarantee persecution.
 Preach that absolutely no one is good, not one.
 Preach that every good work that anyone has ever done, whether it is dropping a coin in Santa Claus’s bucket in front of a store or living among the untouchables in Calcutta, are as filthy rags to God.
 Preach that no amount of law-keeping will ever make anyone righteous, that righteousness and salvation are only in Jesus Christ and that God gives them only to whom he sovereignly wills, and that there is now no condemnation, and never will be any condemnation, to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.
 You will be persecuted by every variety of human-centered religion.
 You will be called narrow-minded and deceived.
 You will be judged as judgmental.
 You will be called ignorant.
 You will be accused of limiting God.
 You will be called antinomian.
 But take no heed.
 Yours is the kingdom of heaven.

 Now we know for whom Jesus intended the Sermon on the Mount.
 He intended it for those who know their spiritual poverty, their sinful inability, and mourn and are humbled.
 But they hunger and thirst after Jesus Christ, the Lord of Righteousness.
 And, in regeneration, God gives them mercy—both extending mercy and giving them the gift to be merciful.
 And He gives them new, pure hearts, making them peacemakers.
 Nevertheless, their Gospel makes the world revile and persecute them.
 This cannot be referring to the citizens of some future Utopian kingdom, as they would not, in that kingdom, be persecuted.
-These are the citizens of the kingdom of God on earth right now, the members of His church.
+These are the citizens of the kingdom of God on earth right now.